shemmjunior/ngx-paddle/README.md

-# Angular Paddle Wrapper
+# Angular Paddle

 This is an Angular wrapper library for Paddle.js.

+This is an extension for the previous [Angular-Paddle-Wrapper-Library](https://github.com/oakify/ngx-paddle-wrapper) by [Oakify](https://github.com/oakify) modified by adding the capability to toggle between sandbox and production environment.

 The author has no affiliation with Paddle.com Market Limited.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.14.

 ## How to use